loopccoew/Buffer-6.0/Team 118-WishWallet/README.md

 - Visualize their progress in a simple, motivating way

 By gamifying and simplifying saving, WishWallet helps users stay focused and consistent with their financial goals.

 ---

-**WishWallet** is a smart savings Android application designed to help users set financial goals and automatically allocate their saved money toward those goals using classic DSA concepts like Priority Queue, HashMap, and a Greedy Algorithm.

----